Bugattis come from a fantasy world (actually, France) where the cheapest model costs nearly $3 million.

 There’s no argument that a Bugatti is one of the most expensive and exclusive rides in the world.
 It’s costly even by wealthy peoples’ standards, and rare enough that it’s a safe bet few will ever get to see one in person.
 A Bugatti makes Ferraris and Lamborghinis seem cheap by comparison.

-Not only is the price of entry beyond reason, but annual maintenance costs are also sky high.
-An oil change on a Bugatti reportedly costs $20,000 to $25,000, while a set of tires is said to cost around $38,000.
-And at that, many Bugatti owners actually own two or more of them.
-Now that’s affluent.
+Not only is the price of entry beyond reason, annual maintenance costs are sky high.
+Last time we looked, an oil change on a Bugatti was said to cost $20,000-$25,000; a new set of tires was quoted at around $38,000.
+And at that, it’s been noted that many Bugatti owners actually own two or more of them.
+As they say, nothing succeeds like excess.

-One of the most storied names in automotive history, the Bugatti nameplate was affixed to some of the world’s greatest and flashiest sports cars during motoring’s Golden Age.
+One of the most storied names in automotive history, the Bugatti nameplate was affixed to some of the world’s greatest sports cars during motoring’s Golden Age.
 The original French company was never able to rise from the ashes of World War II, however, though the name has subsequently been resurrected twice.
 Volkswagen purchased the rights to build vehicles under the Bugatti name in 1998, and debuted its first production car, the Veyron 16.4, at the 2005 Tokyo Motor Show.
-With 1,001 horsepower (746 kilowatts) on tap it was one of the quickest production cars ever built.
+With 1,001 horsepower on tap it was one of the quickest production cars ever built.